Skip to main content

 Keep simplex-chat running

 If you want the SimpleX runtime to start automatically on login or machine boot, let the host OS supervise it and keep OpenClaw focused on the channel connection itself.
+The plugin CLI can generate and install a host service for the current machine:

 Decide which settings go where